unisaurus-rex/groupedBar/README.md

 3) Call the constructor function with optional arguments
 4) The constructor function returns a function that takes two parameters: a selection and data

+#### Data Structure
+Data should consist of an array of objects with each object representing one group of bars.
+The data object should also have a columns attribute that consists of all the keys (excluding the unique identifier).
+Each array index should have a subarray named groups.
+Each "groups" array index should have a key/value pair with keys named "name" and "value".
+Each  index of the "groups" array will be drawn as one rectangle in a group.
+See the data example below.

 Example:
 ```
 import groupedBarChart from 'groupedBar/groupedBar.js';